equk/blackwidow_macro/README.md

 ## todo

-* extract all known device id's of blackwidow keyboards from the Razer propietary drivers
+* extract all known device id's of blackwidow keyboards from the Razer proprietary drivers
 * add more blackwidow device id's